 Get on TikTok

-TikTok took over 2020, and it’s still going strong in 2021.
+TikTok is all the rage these days, especially among Gen Z renters.
 Capitalize on this trend by creating an account for your property and sharing your own short videos.
 The beauty of this platform is that your videos don’t have to look polished — in fact, the best-performing TikTok videos are raw and organic.
 Consider sharing community updates, clips from behind the scenes, resident or staff profiles, and event information.